hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 3) Defining Assets and Transactions
 4) Developing Transaction (Smart Contract) Logic
 5) Developing Queries
+6) Defining Access Control Rules
-6) Building and starting the Business Network
+7) Building and starting the Business Network
-7) Deploying onto Hyperledger Fabric
+8) Deploying onto Hyperledger Fabric
-8) Testing on the Composer Playground
+9) Testing on the Composer Playground
-9) Running the Composer REST Server
+10) Running the Composer REST Server

-> The `tuna-network` Business Network can be downloaded at this repository: https://github.com/hyperledger/education
+> The `tuna-network` Business Network can be downloaded at this repository: https://github.com/hyperledger/education/composer-material

 ## 1) Creating an empty network